ijlee2/codemod-utils/tutorials/ember-codemod-rename-test-modules/05-step-1-update-acceptance-tests-part-2.md

 </details>

-Thanks to early exits, a file that is not valid will remain unchanged.
+Thanks to early exits, files that aren't valid test files won't be changed.

 ### Build a new tree

-Now that we've isolated the valid case, we can use the builders `b.stringLiteral()` to replace a part of the existing tree.
+Now that we've isolated the valid case, we can use the builder `b.stringLiteral()` to replace a part of the tree.

 Again, try using the error message in the console to find out how to update the tree.
 (This is not easy!)
-In the output file at the bottom-right corner, you should see the test module name change.
+If done correctly, the output file at the bottom-right corner will show a new name for the test module.

 <details>